Senior Kerala Congress leader C F Thomas no more | Politics

 Commencing his political activities while he was a student, Thomas joined the Indian National Congress and then became Vice-President of Changanassery Town (West) Mandalam.
 He joined Kerala Congress on its formation and rose in the party ranks.

-He also held the post of state General Secretary and Chairman of Kerala Congress (M)..
+He also held the post of state General Secretary and Chairman of Kerala Congress (M).
+His funeral will be held at a churchcemetery in Changanassery on Monday.

+Leaders cutting across party lines today expressed their condolences over the death of Thomas.
+Kerala Chief Minister Pinarayi Vijayan said Thomas was a leader who rose above politics and strove for the progress of the state.

+"He placed great emphasis on moral values in public service.
+Despite his bad health, he was working for the society.
+I was closewith CF for decades.
+He was extremely modest in his conduct as well as in his political activities," Vijayan said.